HenzaT/HenzaT/README.md

 ## Hi there 👋

 Developer with a background in teaching and music.
 I recently completed Le Wagon's Web Development bootcamp and I am actively looking for software engineering roles.
-As well as web development, I write and produce music under the name 'aptist'.
+As well as web development, I write and produce music.

 <!--
 **HenzaT/HenzaT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.